 - Help the submissive to relax through the pain.
 Having them lock eyes with yourself and instructing them to follow your breathing pattern as you take deep breaths can be very helpful for many submissives.
 Have them take a deep breath in, as the clip is being removed have them breath out.
 A beautiful bonding moment in a Dom/sub relationship.

 - Take solid hold of the clip or clamp, moving as little as possible.
 Quickly and firmly squeeze the device to its completely open state before pulling removing.
 The more twisting, bumping or pulling while attached will cause pain.
 Removing the clips and clamps as smoothly as possible will limit the pain experienced for a newbie.

 Switching things up in the dungeon is not only necessary for the training of your slave, but it’s also necessary for your own enjoyment.
 After all, if you’re not inspired by the training work you do with your slave, how will you maintain your interest in their progress?
 However, like everything to do with BDSM making sure you know how to safely increase your slave’s training is crucial.

 Do you have any safety measures regarding clips and clamps play?
 Feel free to add your ideas and tips in the comments section below.

 The founder of the BDSM Training Academy.
-Master Bishop has been involved in the Dominant/submissive lifestyle for over 14 years.
-With a love for education both learning and teaching, Master Bishop has passed on his knowledge and experience to others entering into the BDSM lifestyle for over 8 years.
-Join Master Bishop on Google+
+Master Bishop has been involved in the Dominant/submissive lifestyle for over 19 years.
+With a love for education both learning and teaching, Master Bishop has passed on his knowledge and experience to others entering into the BDSM lifestyle for over 14 years.

 You must be 18+ years old to read this blog